gagansuie/sparse/hf_space/README.md

 - **Unique feature: 60-90% savings** (no competitors offer this)

 ### ⚖️ Feature Comparison
-- TenPak vs AutoGPTQ, AutoAWQ, bitsandbytes
+- Sparse vs AutoGPTQ, AutoAWQ, bitsandbytes
-- See what makes TenPak different (orchestration, not algorithms)
+- See what makes Sparse different (orchestration, not algorithms)

 ## Total Savings for HuggingFace Scale